 Argentina's religious leaders lunched with President Jorge Videla at government House in Buenos Aires on Wednesday (29 September).

-Argentina's religious leaders lunched with President Jorge Videla at government House in Buenos Aires on Wednesday (29 September).
+Background: Argentina's religious leaders lunched with President Jorge Videla at government House in Buenos Aires on Wednesday (29 September).
 One of their main topics for discussion was thought to be the increasing wave of violence in the country.

 The violence is becoming more random, with victims ranging from apparently harmless political exiles to Roman Catholic priests.